-The most important tools I use are my ears.
+The most important tools I use are my ears, as my logo indicates.
 Regardless of specifications and numbers, at the end it should simply sound perfect.
 Simply listening can explain why something sounds or doesn't sound good.

 The acoustics in a room is for a major part determined by the geometry.
 In order to understand the behaviour of a room one should investigate the geometry of a room.
 This I do using Rhinoceros and Grasshopper with special by Kahle Acoustics developed plug-ins, my primary design tool.
 The geometry can be investigated statical, e.g. an existing design, or dynamical using Grasshopper to design and test by ray-tracing real time.
 In this way a design can be made very efficiently and parts of a room can be tailored with high precision and acoustic efficiency.